Allan Gray Stable Fund

 - 1% is charged when the unit trust performance is the same as its benchmark’s performance.

-- If the Stable Fund beats or fails to achieve benchmark performance (measured over two years), for each percentage difference, we add or deduct 0.1% to the fee.
+- If the Stable Fund beats or fails to achieve benchmark performance (measured over two years), for each percentage difference, we add or deduct 0.1% to or from the fee.

 - If the Stable Fund's return over two years is equal to or less than 0%, we will not charge a fee.